More Qualified Teachers Needed: Xavier Responds to The Call

 Xavier University of Louisiana to the rescue.

 One of the first teacher residency partnerships between a charter management organization and an HBCU, the program recruits XULA seniors, recent graduates and professionals from other industries to become licensed educators and teach in the city of New Orleans.
-Like most major US cities, the makeup of students in New Orleans public school classroom is predominantly Black and students of color, while the educators are overwhelmingly White.
-However, we know that teachers of color provide tangible benefits not just for Black students but for all students.
+Like most major U.S. cities, the makeup of students in New Orleans public school classroom is predominantly black and students of color, while the educators are overwhelmingly white.
+However, we know that teachers of color provide tangible benefits not just for black students but for all students.
 The NCFTR program helps increase teacher diversity by providing a qualified pipeline of teachers of color.

-While working toward their master’s degree, Teacher Residents receive mentoring and coaching from an experienced teacher and on-the-job classroom training at an elementary, middle or high school.
+While working toward their master’s degree, teacher residents receive mentoring and coaching from an experienced teacher and on-the-job classroom training at an elementary, middle or high school.
 Residents are alongside their more experienced peers and learn hands on how proven teaching models are brought to life in a the classroom setting.

-At the end of the four-year program, Residents will earn their master’s degree in elementary education and are certified to teach in New Orleans schools.
-Currently, the four New Orleans schools where Residents are placed include InspireNOLA, KIPP New Orleans, New Beginnings School Foundation and New Orleans College Prep – with other locations on the horizon.
+At the end of the four-year program, residents will earn their master’s degree in elementary education and are certified to teach in New Orleans schools.
+Currently, the four New Orleans schools where residents are placed include InspireNOLA, KIPP New Orleans, New Beginnings School Foundation and New Orleans College Prep with other locations on the horizon.

 In the program’s first year, 25 residents were accepted into the program.
 Now in its second year, current residents are on schedule to graduate from the program with their XU master’s degree, state teacher certification and secured placement in the classrooms of local New Orleans charter schools.
 The program is led by Kenya Kennedy Campbell, a graduate of both Xavier University of Louisiana and Grambling State University.
 In a video produced by WYES-TV/Channel 12 that spotlighted the Norman C. Francis Residency Program, Campbell says of the program, “The experience coupled with the coursework and residency experience with their co-teacher, networking with faculty and staff—gives them exactly what they need to be successful as teachers.”

-Not only during this 2019 Teacher Appreciation Week, but all year long – we say thank you to Xavier for answering the call to educate and prepare the next generation of qualified educators in New Orleans.
-As the state of Louisiana moves to providing pathways to prosperity for all students by ensuring all children have access to quality PreK-12 education, high quality curriculum and a pool of talented and qualified black educators – the Norman C. Francis Teacher Residency Program of Xavier is certainly doing its part to developing exceptional next generation leaders.
+Not only during this 2019 Teacher Appreciation Week, but all year long, we say thank you to Xavier for answering the call to educate and prepare the next generation of qualified educators in New Orleans.
+As the state of Louisiana moves to providing pathways to prosperity for all students by ensuring all children have access to quality Pre- through K-12 education, high quality curricula and a pool of talented and qualified black educators, the Norman C. Francis Teacher Residency Program of Xavier is certainly doing its part to developing exceptional next generation leaders.

-This article originally was published by Diverse Issues in Higher Education
+This article originally was published by Diverse Issues in Higher Education.